zccrs/comfyui-dci/README.md

 - **Cross-Platform**: Pure Python implementation works on Windows, Linux, and macOS
 - **Standard Compliance**: Generated packages are fully compatible with dpkg and apt package managers

+> **⚠️ Important Notice (January 2025)**: DEB packages generated before the January 2025 symlink position fix need to be regenerated.
+The fix ensures symlinks are correctly placed alongside their target files instead of at the root level.

 ### Internationalization Support
 - **Complete Chinese Interface**: All node names, parameter names, and output names support Chinese display
 - **Bilingual Support**: Support switching between Chinese and English interfaces